Why It’s Important To Backup Your Website

 These are just some of the main effects of not backing up your site.
 So let’s have a look at some ways you can backup your important data.

-How To Backup Your Data Manually
+How To Backup Your Website Manually

 Probably the cheapest way to back your data up is to use the cPanel backup feature in your control panel.
 This is free and available to all of our shared hosting clients.